jaseemabid/blog/preview/inc.md

 precious cat pictures. `RSP` points to the top of the stack or the lower most address.
 You can allocate space on the stack by decrementing the stack pointer like `RSP = RSP - 16`.
-Stack allocation and deallocation is a single numeric operation and super fast.
+Stack allocation and deallocation is a single numeric operation and hence super fast.
 Local variables slowly grow the stack downwards and when the function returns, we can quickly set RSP back to its initial value to reclaim all the space in one go!
 There is no need for a garbage collector to reclaim the space used by local variables after the function returns.
 C calls them automatic variables.

-**TODO:** Use the real line numbers than the sequence markdown generates.
-Be explicit about the links.
+Now to explain the sample code.

-1. The lines that start with a dot is a directive to the assembler. `.text` marks the starting of the code section.
+➊ The lines that start with a dot is a directive to the assembler. `.text` marks the starting of the code section.

-2. `.intel_syntax noprefix` denotes that we are going to use the Intel syntax.
+❷ `.intel_syntax noprefix` denotes that we are going to use the Intel syntax.
    The other option is AT&T which I find ugly and counter intuitive.

+❸ Declares a function called `add`.
+Directive `.globl add` makes the symbol global such that the linker can find it.
+Note that there are no function arguments - this is because assembly functions are just labels and gotos.
+The way functions arguments are passed in and the result returned is called a [calling convention][convention] and there are several of them.
+The [System V AMD64 ABI][sysv] convention for example passes the first 6 arguments in registers registers RDI, RSI, RDX, RCX, R8 and R9 and expects the return value in RAX.
+The C calling convention (cdecl) at the same time passes all arguments in the stack in reverse order and the result is returned in RAX.
+As long as the function caller and callee agree upon a specific convention, you are free to do it however you want.

-8. Assembly code is a list of instructions and most of the mnemonics like ADD, RET, CALL etc are obvious.
+❹ Assembly code is a list of instructions and most of the mnemonics like ADD, RET, CALL etc do the obvious thing.
 MOV instruction is used for moving memory.
-Fun
-   fact: the instruction has so many variations that this single instruction is [turning compete][turing complete]. `mov dword ptr [rsp - 4], edi` moves the contents of the 32 bit register `EDI` into the memory location with address `RSP - 4`.
+Fun fact: the instruction has so many variations that this single instruction is [turning compete][turing complete]. `mov dword ptr [rsp - 4], edi` moves the contents of the 32 bit register `EDI` into the memory location with address `RSP - 4`.
 The `[]` is an address dereferencing operator.
 Now you know where the pointer arithmetic in C comes from - there is hardware support to do it very efficiently.
-And now you know why you should avoid such low level memory unsafe languages - it's very easy to get this wrong unless you are really careful.
 This instruction roughly transalates to the C snippet `*(RSP - 4) = EDI`.

+❺ Save the second argument in the stack.

+❻ The instruction `mov esi, dword ptr [rsp - 4]` moves the value from memory back to the register `ESI`.
+This might seem unnecessary and you are right.
+   There is no guarantee that your compiler will generate optimal machine code for all cases.

+❼ The ADD instruction takes 2 arguments and puts the sum of both of them in the first. `ADD a, b` is equivalent to `a = a + b`.
+Here we add the contents of the register `ESI` and memory address `RSP - 8` and leaves the result in the register.

+❽ Values are returned to the caller by moving it to the `RAX` register.

+❾ Return back to the caller.

+> We could have written the add function in much more efficient ways without
+> touching the memory and stack at all, but I hope this slightly non optimal
+> example explained enough concepts to tackle larger problems.

+❿ Allocate 24 bytes on the stack to hold the local variables.

+⓫ and ⓬ Save the value of `a` and `b` to memory.

+⓭ and ⓮ Copy the first argument to `EDI` and second argument to `ESI` before the function call as per the Sys V convention.

+⓯ Call the function.
+The result will be available in `RAX` after the function call.

+⓰ Reclaim the stack space used for local variables.

+⓱ Return `RAX` from ⓰ back to the caller of main.

+Phew!
+We covered a lot.
+Take a break.
+Breathe.

   > The generated assembly is slightly edited for clarity.
 Use the flags
   > `-fno-asynchronous-unwind-tables -fomit-frame-pointer` to generate code that